Select Page

 3. Checkpoint Charlie

-East Berlin was rich in cultural experiences, with various theaters, galleries, and museums showcasing the talent of its residents.
+East Berlin was blessed with cultural learnings and residents showcasing their talents through different theatre, galleries and museums.
 Here are a few places to explore:

 1. Berliner Ensemble